schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 #### Redirect Outbound NTP Traffic

-To sync the time of all our devices on the network, we forward all NTP traffic to OPNsense.
+To sync the time of all our devices on the network to OPNsense, we redirect all NTP traffic.

 ![Screenshot of NTP port forwarding configuration](firewall-port-forward-ntp.png)